Stratification for Nonlinear Semidefinite Programming: Preliminaries

 \end{definition}

-Although metric regularity is, in general, weaker than strong metric regularity, the two notions coincide in a number of important settings.
-In particular, Ma et al.~\cite{ma2025aubin} show that this equivalence holds for the NLSDP~\eqref{prog:SDP} considered here.
+Although metric regularity is, in general, weaker than strong metric regularity for an arbitrary set-valued mapping, the two properties coincide for the \emph{KKT (natural) mapping} associated with several important nonpolyhedral conic programs.
+In particular, such an equivalence has been established for nonlinear second order cone programming~\cite{chen_Aubin_25}, for NLSDP~\cite{chen_characterizations_2026}, and, more broadly, for $C^2$-cone reducible conic programs~\cite{ma2025aubin}.